-Each participating employee can carryover up to $570 (unlimited carryover for the 2021 plan year) per plan year.
+Each participating employee can carryover up to $640 into the next plan year.

 Is there a minimum or a maximum amount allowed for carryover?

-Duke can choose to allow a carryover of any amount up to $570 (unlimited carryover for the 2021 plan year) per participating employee per plan year.
-Duke allows the maximum amount of $570 (unlimited carryover for the 2021 plan year).
+Duke can choose to allow a carryover of any amount up to $640 per participating employee into the next plan year.
+Duke allows the maximum carryover amount of $640.

 When will the remaining prior plan year funds carryover into the new plan year?